-SEATTLE — Three Washington state environmental groups — Orca Relief Citizens’ Alliance, Seawolf and Center for Biological Diversity — are planning to petition the federal government to create a whale protection zone along the western side of San Juan Island.
+Three Washington state environmental groups — Orca Relief Citizens’ Alliance, Seawolf and Center for Biological Diversity — petitioned the federal government in November to create a whale protection zone along the western side of San Juan Island.

 The protection zone would go from Mitchell Point down to the southernmost end of the island at Cattle Point.